Symmetry restoration in mean-field approaches: Symmetry breaking in simple illustrative models

-Eq.\ (\ref{hl1}) has the form of a Heitler-London \cite{hl27} or valence bond wave function.
-However, unlike the Heitler-London scheme which uses the orbitals $\phi_L({\bf r})$ and $\phi_R({\bf r})$ of the separated (left and right) atoms, expression (\ref{hl1}) employs the UHF orbitals which are self-consistently optimized for any separation $d$ and potential barrier height $V_b$.
-As a result, expression (\ref{hl1}) can be characterized as a generalized-valence-bond wave function.
-Taking into account the normalization of the spatial part, we arrive at the following improved wave function for the singlet state exhibiting all the symmetries of the original many-body hamiltonian,
+The expression in the right-hand side of {\Eq}~(\ref{hl1}) is similar to the Heitler-London \cite{hl27} or valence-bond wave function.
+However, at variance with the Heitler-London approach, which employs the left and right orbitals of the fully separated atoms, this expression involves the UHF orbitals that are optimized self-consistently at any separation $d$ and potential barrier height $V_b$.

+Considering the normalization of the spatial part, one arrives at the following improved wave function of the singlet state:

 where the normalization constant is given by